Dominique Rey

-Dominique Marie Jean Rey (born 21 September 1952) is the Bishop of Fréjus-Toulon in the province of Marseille in southern France.
+Dominique Marie Jean Rey (born 21 September 1952) is a French prelate of the Catholic Church who was the Bishop of Fréjus-Toulon from 2000 to 2025.
 He is a member of the Emmanuel Community, and he is considered one of the more conservative French bishops.
 He also frequently celebrates Tridentine Mass.
-This has brought him under pressure from the Vatican in its campaign to suppress the Tridentine rite along with the theology associated with it.
+He has been criticized for ordaining priests who have failed to qualify for the priesthood in their home countries, failing to supervise religious communities he has established, and for inadequate action against sex abusers in his diocese.

 Biography

 Rey was born in Saint-Étienne on 21 September 1952.
 He served as curé of Ste.
 Trinité church in Paris from 1995 to 2000.

 On 16 May 2000, Pope John Paul II appointed him Bishop of Fréjus-Toulon.
 He received his episcopal consecration on 17 September 2000 from Cardinal Jean-Marie Lustiger.